HOUSE BILL 8

 What does House Bill 8 do?

-- Notify a parent of any material containing "sexually explicit content" prior to its usage, and identify the content
+- School must notify a parent of any material containing "sexuality" content prior to its usage, and identify the content

 - District must reinforce the fundamental right of parents to make decisions regarding the upbringing and control of their children

-- Notify parent of any change in the student's services or monitoring related to the student's mental, emotional, or physical health or well-being or the school's ability to provide a safe and supportive learning environment for the student
+- District must notify parent of any change in the student's services , including counseling services, or monitoring related to the student's mental, emotional, or physical health or well-being or the school's ability to provide a safe and supportive learning environment for the student

 - Prohibit district from preventing parental access to the student's education and health records maintained by the school